Meet our experienced team of dedicated consultants.

 Outside of work, Eliza-Jane spends time rock climbing, camping, running and locating stores which stock Vegemite.

-Andrew holds a Bachelor of Commerce degree in Marketing and Finance from St. Mary’s University and a diploma in Applied Information Technology from the Information Technology Institute.
+Andrew has a Bachelor of Commerce from Saint Mary’s University with a double major in Marketing and Finance.
+He also has diploma in Applied Information Technology from the Information Technology Institute.

 Ilse van Winssen